 Medical

-How to Develop a Differential Diagnosis: Clinical Reasoning Skills for Med Students
+How to Build a Differential Diagnosis: Clinical Reasoning Skills for Clinical Students

 Struggling with differential diagnosis?
-This medical student blog covers clinical reasoning tips, common mistakes, and strategies for accurate diagnosis.
+This clinical student blog covers clinical reasoning tips, common mistakes, and strategies for accurate diagnosis.

 --